 Risks of Untreated Water Damage

-• Warping & decay: Wet wood warps and weakens over time.
-Carpet and padding become ruined.
+Warping & decay: Wet wood warps and weakens over time.
+Carpets and padding become ruined.
 Materials need a full replacement.

-• Unsafe electricity: Wet electrical systems short and create fire risks.
+Unsafe electricity: Wet electrical systems can cause short circuits and create fire risks.
 Electrocution is also possible.

 Don’t let small issues go unaddressed.
-Water damage only worsens over time and repairs become more invasive and costly.
-Act quickly to avoid preventable destruction of your home.
+Water damage only worsens over time, and repairs become more invasive and costly.
+Act quickly to prevent destruction of your home.

 Immediate Response Steps